RidDevs/Indent4/README.md

-# 🇮🇳 Indent4 — Indian Government Schemes Finder
+# Indent4 — Indian Government 🇮🇳 Schemes Finder

-A full-stack AI-powered web application that helps Indian citizens discover government schemes relevant to them based on their profile — state, occupation, age, income, and more.
+A full-stack LM web application that helps Indian citizens discover government schemes relevant to them based on their profile — state, occupation, age, income, and more.

 ---